Collie-IT/PHPWord/docs/usage/introduction.md

 ### Default font

-By default, every text appears in Arial 10 point.
+By default, every text appears in Arial 10 point with the color #FF0000.
 You can alter the default font by using the following two functions:

 ``` php